Roy-Shalev/roy-shalev.github.io/content/_index.md

 ## About me

-I am a fifth year math graduate student at Bar-Ilan University, my advisor is [Prof. Assaf Rinot](https://www.assafrinot.com).
+Hello and welcome to my academic website!
+I am a mathematician specializing in set theory, particularly infinite combinatorics, forcing, and set-theoretic topology.
-I have submitted my thesis and expecting to start a Postdoc position in UofT next year under the mentorship of Prof. Stevo Todorcevic.
+Later this year, I will begin a postdoctoral position at the University of Toronto under the mentorship of Prof. Stevo Todorcevic.

-My research interests include Set Theory and Topology.
+Previously, I completed my PhD at Bar-Ilan University under the supervision of [Prof. Assaf Rinot](https://www.assafrinot.com).

+Feel free to reach out at royshalev2 [at] gmail [dot] com

 ## Publications and Preprints